Brexit: What's happened and what's next? | The China Post

 Johnson wanted to hold the election on October 15 — just a few days before an EU leaders summit in Brussels from October 17 to 18.

 Opposition Labour party leader Jeremy Corbyn said he supports early elections, but only once the no-deal Brexit blocking bill has been passed.
-The Labour leader also reportedly said that he wouldn’t want to hold the election before the current Brexit deadline on October 31, the BBC reported.
+The Labour leader also reportedly said that he wouldn’t want to hold the election before the current Brexit deadline on October 31, according to the BBC.

 rs/sms (AP, Reuters)